franpoz/SHERLOCK/paper/paper.md

 4) Search for planets in light curves processed by the user.

 That is, ``SHERLOCK`` might be used for a number of projects which need to explore light curves in the search for exoplanets.
-For example, it is used in the *SPECULOOS-TESS* alliance [@sebastian:2021], and in the hot-subdwarf survey in the search for planetary remnats [vangrootel:2021]
+For example, it is used in the *SPECULOOS-TESS* alliance [@sebastian:2021], and in the hot-subdwarf survey in the search for planetary remnants [vangrootel:2021]
 (see the [Hot-subdwarf catalogues](https://github.com/franpoz/Hot-Subdwarfs-Catalogues)).